rengler33/st_project/README.md

 The only expense tracking application you'll ever need.
 Certain to get Finance's seal of approval!

+## What is this?

+Business logic for calculating reimbursements is built into a library (located in `src/st_project`).
+An command-line interface for using the library has been built as a demo application in `application.py`.

 ## Setup

 1. Make sure you have python 3.10+ installed, `python --version`